-If you're the proud owner of a new Jeep here in Mississauga, you've made a significant investment in something that you’ll enjoy and be proud off on the road.
+If you're the proud owner of a new Jeep, you've made a significant investment in something that you'll enjoy and be proud off and on the road.
 However, a new Jeep that you've just driven off the lot is not going to remain in perfect condition forever.
 After all, you like other Jeep owners have bought one to take advantage of its off-road capabilities.

 So, while trying to keep a Jeep in museum-grade display condition runs counter to the purpose of owning a Jeep, you don't want to have to bring your Jeep in for frequent repairs.
 Neither do you want to watch it degrade in performance not long after you hit the road.

 Jeep maintenance is an excellent habit to cultivate if you want to keep your vehicle performing reliably and at a level that you're happy with.
-Cooksville Dodge Chrysler Jeep Ram has some off-roading tips you should follow to get you off on the right start.
+Cooksville Jeep has some off-roading tips you should follow to get you off on the right start.

 1. Read Your Jeep’s Owner Manual

 Plenty of people tend to avoid this step, but it can be an important one in providing you with the right guidelines and understanding of your Chrysler Jeep.
 Today’s modern Jeeps aren’t just built tough for going off-road; they have many extra features to help you get the most out of your driving when you do go off the road.

 For example, if you’re negotiating rocky terrain, and you didn’t read the manual, you may not even be aware that your jeep came with height settings that give you the ability to raise or lower your jeep on the suspension system, to protect the undercarriage when driving across uneven terrain.